CEN4010-Fall2023-Prin-Soft-Eng/cen4010-prin-soft-eng-final-project-001-group-11/README.md

 cen4010-prin-soft-eng-final-project-geese created by GitHub Classroom

 # Top of the Morning
-Welcome to Top of the Morning, an integrated dashboard project!
+Welcome to Top of the Morning, an Top of the Morning project!
 This dashboard is designed to provide users with a seamless and convenient experience by integrating various applications onto a single homepage.
 Whether you're interested in staying updated with the latest news, checking the local weather, managing your to-do list, or simply enjoying a daily quote and image from NASA, this dashboard has you covered.

 ## Features
 ### 1. News Section